-The horizontal wheel and the side mouse buttons all change for the enabled apps to do new things and this enables you to do some of the more essential things more quickly.
+The horizontal wheel and the side mouse buttons all change for the enabled apps to do new things, enabling you to accomplish essential tasks quickly.

 These presets allow you to get more functionality out of the mouse.

-There is a gesture button where you wrest your thumb and through pressing it down you can enable gestures.
+There is a gesture button where you rest your thumb.
+By pressing it down, you can enact certain gestures.

-One example is you can press the gesture button and move the mouse up or down to change the volume and then move it up or down to change the volume
+One example is you can press the gesture button and move the mouse up or down to change the volume.

-You can connect to devices with the Bluetooth connectivity on this mouse and then connect to the computers in your network.
-This will allow you to use multiple systems and even transfer files between them over the air.
+You can connect to devices via Bluetooth connectivity on this mouse, and then connect to the computers in your network.
+This allows you to use multiple systems and even transfer files between them over the air.

-This feature also works with some other keyboards in the MX series from Logitech which can make multitasking between multiple systems very easy.
-Overall, Logitech Flow is executed well and can greatly improve the efficiency of your workflow.
+This feature also works with some other keyboards in the Logitech MX series, so multitasking between multiple systems can become very efficient.

 Battery and Quick Charge

-The battery on this mouse is long-lasting and highly rated.
+The battery on this mouse is long-lasting and a major advantage with this mouse.
 It can last up to 70 days and supports fast charging.